openhive-network/hive/doc/witness_parameters.md

 ### account_creation_fee

-This is the fee in STEEM that must be paid to create an account.
+This is the fee in HIVE that must be paid to create an account.
 This field must be non-negative.

 ### account_subsidy_budget